Arts ARE Education National Campaign

 to Support Music and Arts Education

-To activate the campaign, we are reaching out to encourage music educators and school boards to indicate support for music and other arts education in their districts through two digital documents:
+To support the campaign, we are reaching out to encourage music educators and school boards to indicate support for music and other arts education in their districts through three digital documents:

 - The Arts ARE Education Resolution, which asks school boards to resolve that the district will continue to fully fund and provide appropriate resources in support of arts education programs in a manner proportionate to all other subjects that are part of a well-rounded education.